 Hyman has above-average speed and is a smooth and shifty skater.
 He has good lateral quickness and excellent stability on his skates.
 Hyman has shown dramatic improvement in his defensive and physical play during his college career and plays a disciplined, hard hitting game in his own zone.
 He has become a quality possession player who takes a lot of defensive zone starts and converts them into up-ice pressure.

-Hyman is enjoying his finest college season as a senior at Michigan in 2014-15.
-He is the Wolverines' leading scorer as Michigan has been among the top teams in the country for much of the year.
+Hyman enjoyed his finest college season as a senior at Michigan in 2014-15.
+He was the Wolverines' leading scorer as Michigan was among the top teams in the country for much of the year.
 Likely to sign an entry-level contract with Florida following his college season, he may need time at the minor level to adjust to pro hockey.
-Long-term, Hyman appears versatile enough to play either center or winger and could blossom into a dangerous, two-way scoring forward with tremendous professional potential.
+Hyman's rights were dealt to the Toronto Maple Leafs in exchange for Greg McKegg and a conditional pick prior to the 2015 NHL Draft.